 You probably know that banks use information in your credit report to determine if they'll extend credit.
-But did you know that in most states, insurance companies also consider your credit history?
+But did you know that in most states, car insurance companies also consider your credit history?
 Good or bad, your credit history may affect which companies will sell you homeowners or auto insurance coverage and will often determine the price you'll pay.
+Since company's have different policies on who they sell to and at what price, it's in your best interest to compare auto insurance quotes from multiple companies.

 Late credit card payments or not having a credit history at all will often affect your rates.
 Here are two examples: